 Anything that doesn’t allow a free flow of breath should also be approached with extreme caution.

 What you breathe, your baby breathes (much like what you eat, your baby eats) so we need to be sure there is never a restriction of breath in all prenatal exercise.

 Supine movements (lying on your back) can be a problem for some women as the weight of the baby can press down on a major vein restricting blood to the brain.

-When exercising in Abu Dhabi too much abdominal work for pre-natal women can stress the muscles that are wrapping around the baby – despite it being all you want to do to curtail a growing belly!
+Too much abdominal work for pre-natal women can stress the muscles that are wrapping around the baby – despite it being all you want to do to curtail a growing belly!

 Overworking the abdominals in pregnancy can lead to diastasis recti later (a separation of the abdominal muscle wall to allow for the baby to grow).

 So while pregnancy is not an excuse to ditch exercise altogether, you can leave the crunches behind!

 A qualified pre-natal trainer local to you in the UAE can help guide you through the best moves for your core without heading towards ab separation later down the line.